 - 53. O&M Program Costs incurred in Vintage Year 2021 will be recovered utilizing the same amortization periods as utilized for Vintage Year 2020 Costs for the same Program, unless otherwise approved by the Commission. - 54.
 Beginning with Vintage Year 2022, unless otherwise ordered by the Commission pursuant to its own motion or at the request of another party, and extending through a Vintage Year as identified in a future Mechanism review, DEP may recover all Program Costs previously recovered through amortization periods exceeding three years over amortization periods of no less than three years. - 55.
 With regard to O&M Program Costs incurred on and subsequent to January 1, 2016 but prior to January 1, 2022, said costs will be recovered using the amortization rates existing at December 31, 2021, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the Parties recommend, and the Commission approves, a different treatment. - 56.
-In the next Mechanism review, the parties shall consider whether or not to allow the minimum three-year amortization period designated in Paragraph 54 above to be further reduced, taking into consideration the impact upon customer rates, as well as other relevant factors. - 57.
-Pursuant to Commission Rule R8-69(b)(6), except for administrative and general expenses (addressed in Paragraph No. 58 below), DEP shall be allowed to earn a rate of return at the overall weighted average net-of-tax rate of return approved in DEP's most recent general rate case on all such unamortized deferred costs (net of income taxes).
+In the next Mechanism review, the parties shall consider whether or not to allow the minimum three-year amortization period designated in Paragraph 54 above to be further reduced, taking into consideration the impact upon customer rates, as well as other relevant factors.

+- 57. Pursuant to Commission Rule R8-69(b)(6), except for administrative and general expenses (addressed in Paragraph No. 5058 below), DEP shall be allowed to earn a rate of return at the overall weighted average net-of-tax rate of return approved in DEP's most recent general rate case on all such unamortized deferred costs (net of income taxes).
 The return so calculated will be adjusted in any rider calculation to reflect necessary recoveries of income taxes.
-Pursuant to Commission Rule R8-69(c)(3), the Company is not allowed to accrue a return on NLR or the PPI. - 58.
-To the extent DEP chooses to defer and amortize in future DSM/EE riders the Program Costs for a Program pursuant to Paragraph No. 54 above, non-incremental administrative and general costs reasonably assigned or allocated to, but not directly related to, that Program will be deferred and amortized over a period not to exceed three years, unless the Commission determines otherwise.
+Pursuant to Commission Rule R8-69(c)(3), the Company is not allowed to accrue a return on NLR or the PPI. - 48.
+With regard to Program Costs incurred prior to January 1, 2016, said costs will be recovered using existing amortization rates, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the Parties recommend, and the Commission approves, a different treatment. - 49.
+Beginning in vintage (calendar) year 2016, DEP may recover, subject to approval by the Commission in the annual DSM/EE rider proceedings, Program Costs incurred, without deferral for amortization in future DSM/EE riders, even if Program Costs incurred for the same Program in prior years have been deferred and amortized. - 5058.
+To the extent DEP chooses to defer and amortize in future DSM/EE riders the Program Costs for a Program pursuant to Paragraph No. 4654 above, non-incremental administrative and general costs reasonably assigned or allocated to, but not directly related to, that Program will be deferred and amortized over a period not to exceed three years, unless the Commission determines otherwise.
 Pursuant to Commission Rule R8-69(b)(6), DEP shall be allowed to earn a rate of return at the overall weighted average net-of-tax rate of return approved in DEP's most recent general rate case on all such unamortized deferred administrative and general costs (net of income taxes).
 The return so calculated will be adjusted in any rider calculation to reflect necessary recoveries of income taxes.
 However, irrespective of the prospective treatment of Program Costs in calendar year 2016 or afterwards, previously deferred administrative and general costs will be recovered using existing amortization rates, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the parties recommend, and the Commission approves, a different treatment.